eaglesky/CodingPractices/AlgorithmsReview.md

 * Arithmetic expression evaluation.
   - [Leetcode] Basic Calculator II(See previous).
   - [Leetcode] Basic Calculator I(Algorithms* and Implementations*).
 Might be better to deal with the digits first in each iteration.
 How to solve it when the operators have * and / ??
+  - [Leetcode] Different Ways to Add Parentheses(Algorithm**).Remember the way of enumerating different order of calculating an arithmetic expression.